meghanhorton/jekyll-site/_work/visit.md

 external-url: http://cornell.edu/visit/plan
 ---

 Since it's launch, over 70,000 visitors have used the "itinerary builder" to plan a customized visit on campus.
-This <a href="http://www.case.org/Awards/Circle_of_Excellence/About_COE/Previous_Winners/2015_Winners/Websites_2015.html" target="_blank">award-winning tool</a> has paved the way for countless other event-management opportunities on campus.
+This <a href="http://www.case.org/Awards/Circle_of_Excellence/About_COE/Previous_Winners/2015_Winners/Websites_2015.html" target="_blank">award-winning tool</a> has paved the way for countless other event management opportunities on campus.

 <!--break-->